upendra-goswami/upendra-goswami.github.io/index.md

 ---
-layout: default
+layout: home
-title: Hello World
+title: "Welcome"
+permalink: /
 ---

-# Hello World 🎉

-Welcome to my first Jekyll page hosted on **GitHub Pages**!
+Welcome to my blog!
+Here you will find articles about Magento, Adobe Commerce, and development tips.